* This is the Consumer Version. *

 Symptoms vary somewhat depending on whether the blockage develops slowly or occurs suddenly.

 Usually, the blockage and symptoms develop gradually over weeks or months.
 Fatigue is common.
 The enlarged liver becomes tender, and people have abdominal pain.
 Fluid may accumulate in the legs, causing swelling (edema), or in the abdomen, causing ascites.
 Varicose veins may develop in the esophagus.
-They may rupture and bleed, sometimes profusely.
+They may rupture and bleed, sometimes profusely (see Gastrointestinal Bleeding).
 People may vomit blood.
 Such bleeding is a medical emergency.
 If cirrhosis develops, it can lead to liver failure.
-Liver failure can cause deterioration of brain function (hepatic encephalopathy), resulting in confusion and even coma (see Hepatic Encephalopathy).
+Liver failure can cause deterioration of brain function ( hepatic encephalopathy), resulting in confusion and even coma.

 Blockages occur suddenly in about 20% of people.
 Blockages that occur during pregnancy tend to occur suddenly.
 Some of the symptoms are the same as those of gradually developing blockages: fatigue, an enlarged and tender liver, and abdominal pain in the upper abdomen.
-Additional symptoms include vomiting and a yellow discoloration of the skin and whites of the eyes (jaundice—see Jaundice in Adults).
+Additional symptoms include vomiting and a yellow discoloration of the skin and whites of the eyes ( jaundice).
 Severe liver failure is rare.

 Doctors suspect the Budd-Chiari syndrome in people with either of the following:

 If results of liver function tests are abnormal, an imaging test, typically Doppler ultrasonography, is done.
-If results are unclear, magnetic resonance imaging of blood vessels (magnetic resonance angiography) or computed tomography (CT) is done.
+If results are unclear, magnetic resonance imaging of blood vessels (magnetic resonance angiography) or computed tomography (CT) is done (see Imaging Tests of the Liver and Gallbladder.)

 If surgery or a procedure to widen a blood vessel or to reroute blood flow is planned, venography is necessary.
-For venography, x-rays of the veins are taken after a radiopaque dye (which is visible on x-rays) is injected into a vein in the groin.
+For venography, x-rays of the veins are taken after a radiopaque contrast agent (which is visible on x-rays) is injected into a vein in the groin.

 A liver biopsy may be done to confirm the diagnosis and determine whether cirrhosis has developed.